 UPDATE: We have postponed outside visitors per the most recent CDC recommendations.
 Patients and clients continue to have support and connection with family and friends through scheduled online, interactive platforms.

 Many facilities don’t have the ability to provide you with on-site detox center, but that’s not the case at Santé Center for Healing.
 Located in Argyle, Texas, our medically trained professionals are here to help you through the detox process.
-You may be reading this and wondering why you need to detox in the first place.
-It’s important to understand what detox is for and how dangerous it can be if you try to detox alone.
+If you or your loved one is struggling with substance abuse, our detox services can help you start on the road to recovery.
+First, it’s important to understand what detox is and how dangerous it can be if you try to detox alone.

 One of the worst parts about the stigma of addiction is that people see addiction as a weakness.
 When this false narrative often gets embedded into an addicted person’s brain, it can have dangerous results.
 When individuals begin to believe their addiction is a weakness, they may attempt self-detox out of pride.
 However, it’s important to understand how withdrawal works and why it’s so dangerous to undergo alone.

 Your body is trying to maintain balance at all times, and addiction throws everything out of whack.
 Since your body adjusts to substance abuse over time, it doesn’t know what to do when you stop.
 During this process, neurotransmitters and different organs in your body begin to go into shock.
 This is what causes a variety of different mental and physical withdrawal symptoms.

 Heart failure is one possible negative side effect.
 Although long-term substance abuse undoubtedly damaged your heart, the detox process puts it under even more stress.
 Without the proper medical care, you can experience heart failure, which can be fatal.